CenterForTheBuiltEnvironment/comfort_tool/README.md

 ## Installation

-This guide is for Mac OSX, Linux or Windows, you can follow the instructions below.
+This guide is for Mac OSX, Linux or Windows.

 **Check out from the repo.**
 ```